Dram Shop Overview

 Finally, you need an experienced lawyer who knows what to expect from dram shop defense attorneys and how to overcome the challenges they will present, as well as, the importance of proving up the value of damages to allow you to hold all liable parties accountable and get maximum compensation.

-At Grossman Law Offices, our lawyers have spent more than 22 years litigating dram shop cases, so we’ve worked hard to obtain the experience you need to help you get the damages warranted by the injuries you’ve sustained or the loved one you’ve lost.
-If you’d like to learn more about how we can help with you dram shop case, then call us today for a free consultation at 1-855-392-0000 (toll free).
+Our lawyers have spent more than 22 years litigating dram shop cases, so we’ve worked hard to obtain the experience you need to help you get the damages warranted by the injuries you’ve sustained or the loved one you’ve lost.
+If you’d like to learn more about how we can help with you dram shop case, then call us today for a free consultation.

 First Party and Third Party Dram Shop Cases